 - With modern languages, the focus is on communicative, task and project-oriented language lessons.

 - We consider language acquisition also to be the key to comprehension of culture, regional studies and mentality.

 - The lessons are supported through the use of multimedia learning materials.

 - In many of our courses, native speaking language assistants aid the teachers to teach the participants their own native language and cultural knowledge, as well as motivating independent language use (oral or written) as much as possible.
 Language assistants are students, either studying or completing a semester abroad at the Leibniz Universität Hannover.

 - From level A2 our courses are supplemented by tandem learning via Skype and emails.
 Course participants, can thus communicate with students in the target language country.

-Within the Centre for Applied Linguistics and Special Languages (FSZ): Multilingual courses - tests and exams
+Within the Centre for Applied Linguistics and Special Languages (FSZ): Tandem and tests and exams

 Outside of Leibniz Universität Hannover: